EngineeringKiosk/GermanTechPodcasts/CONTRIBUTING.md

 - published using RSS feed
 - in German :de: :austria: :switzerland:
 - at least 3 consecutive episodes and at least 2 months old
-- majority of content is `tech` (tech context should be clearly visible and more than 70% of all episodes)
+- majority of content is `tech` (tech context should be clearly visible and more than 60% of all episodes)

-What is `tech` in this context?
+#### What is `tech` in this context?

+When it deals with things like ...

-- Software, hardware, data science, AI, UI/UX, architecture, algorithms, security
+- Software, hardware, data science, Artificial intelligence (AI), user interface (UI)/user experience (UX), architecture, algorithms, security
 - Dev culture, team culture of tech/product teams
 - Worklife of devs and tech people (e.g. coping with stress, imposter, etc.)
 - Research of topics mentioned above

-What is not `tech` in this context?
+#### What is not `tech` in this context?

+When it deals (mainly) with things like ...

 - Economy/finance podcasts about tech companies
 - Tech topics explained for non-tech people
-- Tech influence on society (AI, security, etc)
+- Tech influence on society (Artificial intelligence (AI), security, etc)

 ### Format